huspacy/huspacy/scripts/NER_data_analysis/spacy_bert_diff/README.md

 ###Scripts order

-0. preprocess (only if pre-processing is required)
+eval with spacy, preprocess (only if pre-processing is required)

 1. convert_html_to_iob
 2. add_entities_multi_label
 3. comparison_of_our_own_system_with_emBERT